China’s military diplomacy in the Pacific and Indian Oceans

 Indian Ocean

 The PLA begins Gulf of Aden anti-piracy deployments in 2008, marking its first sustained far-seas operational campaign.
-It establishes port access/logistics arrangements.
+It establishes port access and logistics arrangements.

 Australia & NZ